pironc/bsWebScraping101/step0/README.md

 on the right of the item's icon (mostly shown as "Find 2 Epitech students and tell them to get back to work.")

 Got it?
 Get set, ready...

+this might be useful for you... https://www.crummy.com/software/BeautifulSoup/bs4/doc/